berkyalkn/langgraph-report-generator/README.md

 -   **Real-Time Web Research:** Uses the Tavily search engine to gather the most current and relevant information for each section.

--   **Intelligent Content Generation:** Produces natural and informative text based on the research findings, mimicking human-like writing.
+-   **Intelligent Content Generation:** Produces natural and informative text based on the research findings.

+-   **Self-Correction & Critique Cycle:** A built-in Critic agent reviews each section and provides feedback, forcing the Writer agent to revise its work until it meets quality standards.
+This is a true reflection loop.

+-   **Resilient Looping:** Includes a maximum revision limit to prevent infinite loops and ensure process completion, making the agent more robust.

--   **Modular Architecture:** Thanks to LangGraph, each step (planning, research, writing) is designed as a separate node, making the system flexible and extensible.
+-   **Modular Architecture:** Each step (planning, research, writing, critique) is a separate node in LangGraph, making the system flexible and extensible.

--   **Markdown Output:** The final report is delivered as a standard Markdown file, which is easy to read and convert to other formats.
+-   **Markdown Output:** The final report is delivered as a standard Markdown file.

 ---